AtrejuArtax/airontools/README.md

 # AIronTools

-AIronTools (Beta) is a Python library that provides the user with deep learning tools.
+AIronTools (Beta) is a Python library that provides the user with deep learning tools built to work with [tensorflow](https://github.com/tensorflow/tensorflow) (or [pytorch](https://github.com/pytorch/pytorch) in the future) as a backend.

 Key features: